Elger Esser: Career

+In 1998, Esser received a DAAD travel grant for Italy.
+He traveled to Calabria and recorded his impressions in a travel diary and in documentary photographs.
+The photographs created cross-connections between his own text and his father's text from 1986.
+The travel descriptions of father and son, together with the photographs by Elger Esser, were published by Kehrer Verlag under the title Nach Italien.

 From 2006 to 2009 Esser was professor of photography at Karlsruhe University of Arts and Design.

+Work

+The central theme in Elger Esser's work is historical landscape photography.
+He finds his motifs on his travels through France, Scotland, Italy and the Netherlands.
+His imagery distances him from the documentary and objective working style of his academy teacher Bernd Becher.

-He is influenced by Romantic paintings and 19th-century photography, and inspired by Gustave Flaubert, Marcel Proust and Guy de Maupassant.
+He is influenced by the Romantic paintings of the 19th century and 19th-century photography, and also inspired by writers such as Gustave Flaubert, Marcel Proust and Guy de Maupassant.
 He seeks out beauty.

 Esser's photographs of European rivers or river banks are large, quiet and deserted.
 Most of the time the horizon is low, as in the Dutch landscape paintings of the 17th century.

+For his photography book Morgenland (2017), he travelled to Lebanon, Israel and Egypt (including along the Nile to Luxor and Aswan) between 2004 and 2015.
+Using an 8×10 large format camera His work depicts "luminous and unpeopled landscapes" with "glassy waters, still horizons[,] ancient ruins". shorelines, traditional feluccas and dahabeah sailing boats that "show off the area's mysticism, away from headlines about war and violence."
 'Morgenland' is an old German term for the Middle East, meaning 'morning land'.
-For Morgenland (2017), he travelled to Lebanon, Israel and Egypt (including along the Nile to Luxor and Aswan) between 2004 and 2015.
-Using an 8×10 large format camera he made "luminous and unpeopled landscapes" with "glassy waters, still horizons[,] ancient ruins", shorelines, traditional feluccas and dahabeah sailing boats that "show off the area's mysticism, away from headlines about war and violence."